da3dsoul/Additional-Buildcraft-Objects/README.md

 #### Golden Iron Fluid Pipe
-   acts like a iron pipe with speed of a golden pipe
+   acts like an iron pipe with speed of a golden pipe

    * Recipe: